gotoscot/Hitchhiking/README.md

 ## My part
 - Design the relational database and prepare the database Schema.
 - Create the trigger in each table and stored procedures for buddies matching and restraurants recomendation.
-- Prepare the application structure with Django and build the fuctions in like, advancequery, and trail files
+- Prepare the application structure with Django and build the fuctions in like, advancequery, and trail applications.